chondrus/frontend-nanodegree-resume/README.md

 * "Outfit switcher" in *Ocarina of Time*, Link wears 3 different tunics, color-coded for their magical abilities.
 Having a "Swap tunic" button that changes the CSS of the page to match the colors of that tunic could have been fun - and a good use of jQuery (toggling a class with the associated CSS)
 * A "real" map.
 Some of the examples given (Joker, Dragonborn) had neat custom maps.
 I would like to learn more about the google map API, and that would be a great way to do so
   *  obviously, as it is, the map's locations are inaccurate!
 * Cleaner code - standardize "blank item" checking in `resumeBuilder.js`
 * "Do you understand? -> yes  no" - having that follow the mouse or arrow keys would be a nice reference back to the quest-explaining *Ocarina of Time* dialogs
 * COLORS ARE HARD! investing more time in the CSS styling would pay off
+  * and cleaner css code - renaming the styles like orange-text :)

 ## Overall Question